pattpjy/th-news-reader/README.md

 ## Architecture

-First iteration - single page with top news on page load Second iteration
+First iteration - single page with top news section on page load and responsive layout.
+Second iteration - adding routes to other news sections and a preview page that direct user to nyt website.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>